 - Who owns the rights to our photos?
 Can we submit them to blogs or magazines?

 If having your photos published is important to you, you may also want to ask your photographer for examples of blogs or magazines where his or her work has appeared.

-Many photographers do not include actual prints in their rates; instead they have separate rates for packages of printed photos.
-When comparing the costs of two different photographers make sure to think about how many photos you are likely to order.
-It may be that a photographer who charges less per hour charges more for each photo.
+Many photographers do not include actual prints in their rates; instead they have separate rates for packages that include printed photos.
+When comparing the engagement photos prices from two different photographers, make sure to think about how many photos you are likely to order.
+Some photographers may charge less per hour and more for each photo.

 You'll want to have a general idea of how much the entire bill (shoot plus photos) for engagement photos will be before signing that contract.

 Remember, the photos from engagement shoots are so much more than just a one time use.
 You can use the pictures as save the dates, for decor at your rehearsal dinner, and to display on your wedding day.